bhits/patient-portal-ui/README.md

 [//]: # (## Contribute)

 ## Contact
-If you have any questions, comments, or concerns please see [Consent2Share](../../contact) page
+If you have any questions, comments, or concerns please see [Consent2Share](https://bhits.github.io/consent2share/) project site.

 ## Report Issues
 Please use [GitHub Issues](https://github.com/bhits/patient-portal-ui/issues) page to report issues.